ayubondarenko/Pic-Some/z_chalange.md

 # Challenge 13
 Make it so clicking the little shopping cart icon on the image removes the item from the cart

+# Challenge 14
+Change the cart icon in the header to display the full cart icon if there are any items in the cart

+Full class name to use WHEN ITEMS IN CART:
+"ri-shopping-cart-fill ri-fw ri-2x"

+Full class name to use WHEN CART IS EMPTY:
+"ri-shopping-cart-line ri-fw ri-2x"